 The following year, 1973, Andrew was assigned to the Single-A Miami Orioles in the Florida State League.
 He hit .336 with Miami, leading the league in hitting, and made both of the two all-star teams that were selected.
 He also led all second basemen in fielding percentage, beginning to establish more of a reputation as a fielder as well.

 In 1974, Andrew moved up the ladder to Double-A, with an assignment to the Asheville (N.C) Orioles in the Southern League.
-Once again, he was named an all-star, this time placing third in the league in hitting, he recalls, with an average around .317 or .320.
+Once again, he was named an all-star, this time placing fifth in the league in hitting, with an average of .317.
 He wasn't protected, though.
 As he understands it, "after three years, if they don't invite you to the major league camp or whatever, then you're considered a free agent.
 That's when the Red Sox drafted my contract for $25,000, and brought me to the Red Sox spring training down in Winter Haven, Florida."

 He went to spring training with the Red Sox and hit .350 with just one error in the field.
 He shared "rookie of spring training" status with none other than Fred Lynn.
 "I like to say I forced Darrell Johnson to have to put me in the major leagues," he laughs.